mitchharpur/openshift-console-debugging/README.md

   ![setup result](docs/debugging/images/console-login-token-1.jpg)

-  click the link show after selecting 'Copy Login Command'
+  Click the link shown after selecting 'Copy Login Command'

   ![setup result](docs/debugging/images/console-login-token-2.jpg)

   The result will be the correct login command that you can enter into the terminal of VSCode or another open terminal.